njaved/just-the-doc/docs/2_prerequisites_and_dependencies/prereq_and_depend_intro.md

 Furthermore, you should have a team member who is familiar with Terraform and has experience using it to create infrastructure.
 This individual should have operational knowledge of Terraform, even if they are not a dedicated Terraform developer.

-## NBS 7 Base Application
-### Installation Guide & Smoke Tests

-Installation of NBS 7 has three major phases.
-In the first phase you set up the environment and infrastructure, including k8s, in AWS, primarily by using Terraform.
-In the second phase you start up the workloads/pods in k8s, primarily using Helm (with a bit more Terraform).